Station 8

 4. 4

-Break it into sets: 25-25-25 or 20-20-20-20-20
+Break it into sets: 25-25-25-25 or a descending chipper (16-15-14-13-12-11-10-9)

 Top 5 Mistakes (and Fixes)

-Mistake 1: Throwing with arms only
+Mistake 1: Throwing with the arms instead of the legs

 Common Mistakes